 Customers must carefully pack, cover and wrap all breakable or fragile items.
 Customers must clearly mark the package as "breakable" or "fragile."

-If a carrier finds that an article has not been properly packed by the customer, the carrier must notify the customer of the improper packaging.
-The customer may choose to repack the article or have the carrier repack the article.
+If a Carrier finds that an article has not been properly packed by the customer, the Carrier must notify the customer of the improper packaging.
+The customer may choose to repack the article or have the Carrier repack the article.
 The customer may have to pay additional charges for packing service.

-If the carrier is not able to contact the customer, the carrier will repack the article and charge the customer for the service.
+If the Carrier is not able to contact the customer, the Carrier will repack the article and charge the customer for the service.

-The carrier must document the methods used to contact the customer, to
+The Carrier must document the methods used to contact the customer, to

 include at least all of the following: